Defamation remains a criminal offence in Belgium.

 Criminal Defamation of the State and its Symbols

-Criminal prosecutions for slander and defamation directed at constitutional bodies (e.g. Federal Parliament) are explicitly permitted by Art.
-446 of the , subject to the same conditions as defamation against individuals.
-These bodies are also protected by outrage laws (Art.
-277).
+Criminal prosecutions for slander and defamation directed at “constitutional bodies” (corps constitué) are explicitly permitted by Art.
+446 of the Belgian Criminal Code, subject to the same conditions as defamation against individuals.

 Criminal Defamation of Foreign States and Symbols